paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 dbHooks()
 ```

-This will create a new `db` for each test using `test` and `process.pid` as suffix (e.g. `mongodb://localhost:27017/database-test-999`), so each test runs in a _sandboxed_ database.
+This will create a new `db` for each test using `test` and `process.pid` as a suffix (e.g. `mongodb://localhost:27017/database-test-999`), so that each test runs in a _sandboxed_ database.

 ## Caveats and Conclusions

 [AVA][ava] Is a full featured test framework for Javascript focused on speed.
 It achieves it's goal by running tests in parallel in separate processes, which can even use more cores/processors to increase speed even more and isolates environments.

-However, it's not as easy or intuitive to setup as other javascript test frameworks and may a little difficult for beginners, due to concurrency handling, mostly.
-Also, the lack of a BDD style DSL forces you (if you prefer bdd, of course) to rely on extra libs.
+However, it's not as easy or intuitive to setup as other Javascript test frameworks and may be a little difficult for beginners, due to concurrency handling, mostly.
+Also, the lack of a BDD style DSL forces you (if you prefer BDD, of course) to rely on extra libs.

-I would recommend for big projects, where test suites can take several minutes, once the tests does not depend on each other and can run in parallel.
+I would recommend it for big projects where test suites can take several minutes, due to tests running in parallel and not depending on each other.

 [ava]: https://github.com/avajs/ava
 [aes]: https://github.com/sheerun/ava-spec